-Accept and acknowledge their feelings.
-Let the grieving person know that it’s okay to cry in front of you, to get angry, or to break down.
-Don’t try to reason with them over how they should or shouldn’t feel.
+Accept your loved one's feelings.
+Let the grieving person know that it's okay to cry in front of you, to get angry, or to break down.
+Don't try to reason with them over how they should or shouldn't feel.
 Grief is a highly emotional experience, so the bereaved need to feel free to express their feelings—no matter how irrational—without fear of judgment, argument, or criticism.

 Be willing to sit in silence.
 Don't press if the grieving person doesn't feel like talking.
 Often, comfort for them comes from simply being in your company.
 If you can't think of something to say, just offer eye contact, a squeeze of the hand, or a reassuring hug.

 "It's part of God's plan."
 This phrase can make people angry and they often respond with, "What plan?
 Nobody told me about any plan."

 “Look at what you have to be thankful for.”
 They know they have things to be thankful for, but right now they are not important.